nyu-pl-fa18/hw03/README.md

 convinced yourself that your solution is correct.
 Are you one of Bentley's glorious 10%?
 If not, don't worry.
-If one of the unit tests that I have provided or one of your own tests fails, think about how it relates to the invariants you came up with.
+If one of the unit tests that I have provided or one of your own tests fails, think about how that test input relates to the invariants you came up with.
 Did you forget an important property in your invariant?
 E.g. did you miss a corner case?
 Is one of your properties not a correct loop invariant?
-Use this analysis to debug your code (and your invariants).
+Use this analysis to debug your code (and your invariant).

 Hint: you can write *assertions* in your code that test whether your properties are loop invariants.
 For instance, if you store the left